Back to species list

 Introduction

-The mallard (Anas platyrhynchos) is a dabbling duck belonging to the subfamily Anatinae within the waterfowl family Anatidae.
-It breeds throughout the temperate and subtropical Americas, Eurasia, and North Africa, and has been introduced to New Zealand, Australia, Peru, Brazil, Uruguay, Argentina, Chile, Colombia, the Falkland Islands, and South Africa.
-This species inhabits wetlands and is highly adaptable, thriving in urban environments.
-The mallard is omnivorous, feeding on water plants and small animals, and is highly social, congregating in groups or flocks of varying sizes.
-The IUCN lists it as a species of least concern; however, it is considered invasive in some regions due to hybridization with indigenous waterfowl and competition for resources.
+A dabbling duck belonging to the subfamily Anatinae of the family Anatidae.
+It breeds throughout temperate and subtropical Americas, Eurasia, and North Africa, and has been introduced to New Zealand, Australia, South America, and South Africa.
+Inhabits wetlands, feeds on water plants and small animals, and is highly social, often congregating in flocks.
+Classified as Least Concern by the IUCN.

 Description